 As I mentioned, a song seed is essentially what we call an idea.
 This can exist in any form - you may record a melodic idea to your cell phone's voice memos on your way home from the grocery store, or overhear an interesting line from a conversation on the bus and write it down in a journal or type it in a note.
 Either way, if something catches your attention, it is important that you write it down or record it immediately.
 Your inspiration can only do half of the work - it is your job to catch those ideas and transform them into something tangible before they move on.

 For example - my song "Salt" was born from a voice recording I created while sitting in traffic one evening on my way home from my day job in Nashville.
+A melody popped in my head, then along came some lyrical possibilities, and I simply had to get it down.
+About a year later, I ended up recording the final tune and releasing it as a single.
+Moral of the story: never disregard a fleeting idea, even if you're sitting in traffic.

 “Art is born in attention.” - Julia Cameron, The Artist's Way: A Spiritual Path to Higher Creativity